Moritisimor/CascadeShell/README.md

 - Add a .cashrc
 - Add persistent memory in form of a history file
-- Add some colors (not super important, but makes the shell less bland.)

 ## Commands
 Unlike with many other shells, CλSH talks a lot and will inform the user of success or failure.
 This is an intentional design choice and serves to help beginners or those who simply want a talkative shell.